gopikadeviga/securecart-aws-security-pillar/README.md

 ### Architecture diagram
 <img width="905" height="654" alt="securecart-architecture-diagram" src="https://github.com/user-attachments/assets/96d68176-591f-4c11-9a66-5d9f5db14244" />

+## Overview

+SecureCart demonstrates **defense in depth**: multiple independent layers of protection so that no single failure exposes the system.
+A public facing load balancer is the only internet reachable component.
+The application runs on a private EC2 instance with no public IP, and the database is unreachable from the internet : a design proven with live connectivity tests (see [Verification](#verification)).

+**Key principle demonstrated:** the application *can* reach the database; the public internet *cannot*.

+---

 ### Network topology
 | Subnet | AZ | Contents |
 |---|---|---|